FelixTellmann/use-color-theme/README.md

 ### Parameters

-You pass `useColorTheme` an `initialState` (a boolean specifying whether it should be in dark mode by default) and an optional `colorThemeConfig` object.
+You pass `useColorTheme` an `initialState` (a `string` specifying to define the default className, defaults to `light-theme`) and an optional `colorThemeConfig` object.
 The configuration object may contain the following keys.

 | Key               | Description                                                                                                                                                                                                                                                                                                               |
 | :---------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |